NormandErwan/ArucoUnity/docs/index.md

 A typical workflow with Aruco Unity is:

-1. Create and print some markers: read the [Create Markers](articles/create-markers.html) page.
+1. Create and print markers: read the [Create Markers](articles/create-markers.html) page.
 2. Calibrate your camera using a calibration board: read the [Calibrate a Camera](articles/calibrate-a-camera.html) page.
 3. Track your markers: read the [Track Markers](articles/track-markers.html) page.